Ex-Cardinal McCarrick, others flouted 2008 restrictions

 The existence of prior Vatican restrictions on McCarrick has been the subject of debate ever since a retired Vatican diplomat accused Francis of rehabilitating McCarrick from the restrictions in 2013, despite knowing of his behavior.

+The McCarrick scandal has created a credibility crisis in the U.S. and Vatican hierarchy since it was an open secret in some church circles that McCarrick sexually harassed seminarians and pressured them to sleep with him in the same bed at his beach house.

+The emails don’t address what information Francis had or whether he actually lifted the restrictions.
+But they do show that McCarrick regularly ignored them even during the Benedict papacy, seemingly undercutting Vigano’s core attempt to place the lion’s share of the cover-up blame on Francis and demand he resign as a result.

-The correspondence was first reported by the Crux website and CBS.
+The excerpts were put online by McCarrick’s one-time secretary, Monsignor Anthony Figueriredo, currently a priest in McCarrick’s former diocese of Newark, New Jersey.
+They were first reported by the Crux website and CBS.

+The emails make clear that the restrictions were imposed in writing in August 2008, requiring McCarrick to move out of his seminary residence and request permission from the Holy See for any future public appearances or talks in the U.S. or abroad.
+Wuerl was actively involved in helping him find a new residence, they show.

+Early on, the correspondences show such travel permission was requested and granted, for a trip to Rome.
+But by 2012, while Benedict was still pope, McCarrick was resuming his globe-trotting travel, to Qatar, Ireland, the Mideast, Asia as well as the Holy Land and Europe.
+It is unclear however, if permission was sought and granted for each trip.